tikv/rfcs/text/2018-11-12-unified-key-format.md

 - Decoder must throw errors when meeting non-hex or odd number of characters.

-The encoding process can be described by the JavaScript code below:
+The encoding process accepts a byte array (the exact type varies according to languages) and output a string.
+It can be described by the JavaScript code below:

 ```js
 function encode(buffer) {